samueldobbie/troogl-extension/README.md

 ![](./src/assets/demo.gif)

-Troogl is a browser extension that aims to improve the experience of reading news articles by providing you with interesting, real-time insights into articles as you read them.
+Troogl is a browser extension that aims to improve the experience of reading news articles by providing you with interesting, real-time insights into articles as you read them (e.g. sentiment & subjectivity of sentences).

 ## How do I use it?